Azure-Samples/java-migration-copilot-samples/Malshinon/README.md

 A comprehensive demonstration project showcasing how to use **GitHub Copilot app modernization for .NET** to migrate a .NET Framework application from local file storage to Azure Blob Storage.

+## Project Overview

+Malshinon (forked from [haimassraf/Malshinon](https://github.com/haimassraf/Malshinon.git) is a C# application designed to track and manage intelligence reports between agents and targets.
+The system maintains records of people and the surveillance reports filed about them, with functionality to identify agents and dangerous individuals.

+Malshinon provides a database-driven system for intelligence management, allowing users to:
+- Create and manage profiles for individuals with unique secret codes
+- Generate and store intelligence reports between reporters and targets
+- Track relationships between individuals based on reporting patterns
+- Flag individuals as agents or dangerous based on intelligence activities
+- Access comprehensive information about all individuals in the system
 ## 📋 Prerequisites

 Before you begin, ensure you have: